News - Relaunch Decree

 Title III: Measures in favor of workers

-PARENTAL LEAVE AND BABY-SITTING BONUS FOR WORKERS WITH CHILDREN UP TO 12 YEARS OLD pursuant to Article 23 (Art.
-72)
+PARENTAL LEAVE AND BABYSITTING BONUS FOR WORKERS WITH CHILDREN UP TO 12 YEARS OF AGE pursuant to Article 23 (Article 72)

-Parental leave for working parents in the private sector is extended for up to 30 days.
+Parental leave for parents working in the private sector is extended to a maximum of 30 days.

-Therefore, effective from March 5th until July 31st, 2020, it is possible to utilize the special COVID leave for a continuous or fractional period totaling 30 days, replacing the previously established 15 days.
+Therefore, from March 5 to July 31, 2020, it is possible to take special COVID leave for a continuous or split period totaling 30 days, replacing the 15 days previously provided for.

-For employed parents, any periods of parental leave, even if extended (pursuant to Articles 32-33 of Legislative Decree no. 151/2001), utilized by parents during the suspension period, are converted into special COVID leave.
-Such periods or days are not counted towards parental leave nor compensated as parental leave.
+For parents who are employees any periods of parental leave, even if extended (pursuant to Articles 32-33 of Legislative Decree No. 151/2001), taken by parents during the period of suspension, are converted into special COVID leave.
+This period or days are not counted for the purposes of parental leave nor compensated as parental leave.

-The utilization of special COVID leave is recognized alternatively for both parents, for a total of thirty days, and is subject to the condition that no other parent in the household is a beneficiary of income support measures in case of suspension or cessation of work activity, or is unemployed or not working.
+The use of special COVID leave is granted alternately to both parents, for a total of thirty days, and is subject to the condition that there is no other parent in the household who is a beneficiary of income support measures in the event of suspension or termination of employment, or another parent who is unemployed or not working.

-Employed parents in the private sector with children under 16 years of age, provided that no other parent in the household is a beneficiary of income support measures in case of suspension or cessation of work activity, or is a non-working parent, have the right to abstain from work for the period of suspension of early childhood education services and educational activities in schools of all levels, without compensation or recognition of notional contributions, with a prohibition of dismissal and the right to retain their job.
+Parents who are employees in the private sector with children under the age of 16, provided that there is no other parent in the household who is receiving income support in the event of suspension or termination of employment, or that there is no non-working parent are entitled to take leave from work for the period of suspension of childcare services and teaching activities in schools of all levels, without payment of compensation or recognition of figurative contributions, with a prohibition on dismissal and the right to retain their job.

-This bonus for baby-sitting services is also granted to self-employed workers not registered with INPS, subject to communication from their respective social security funds regarding the number of beneficiaries.
+This bonus for the purchase of babysitting services is also available to self-employed workers not registered with INPS, subject to notification by the respective social security funds of the number of beneficiaries.

-Additionally, the decree in question has provided for the possibility of using the aforementioned bonus for enrollment in:
+In addition, the decree in question provided for the possibility of using the above bonus for enrollment in:

 summer camps;